Global AIDS

 Length and Time Phasing of Assistance

 From one to five years.
 Throughout the project period, CDC's commitment to continuation of awards will be conditioned on the availability of funds, evidence of satisfactory progress by the recipient (as documented in required reports), and the determination that continued funding is in the best interest of the Federal Government.
-Method of awarding/releasing assistance: Lump.
+Notice of Award.

 Who do I contact about this opportunity?